Campbell shines, Maple Leafs beat Lightning 5-2 in Game 3

 AP Sports Writer

+“Coming into this rink, it’s a tough rink.
+Their fans are into it and their team is always buzzing.
+We did a great job of having a strong start tonight, especially after Game 2,” Campbell said.
+“The sacrifices every single guy was making in front of me tonight, blocking shots, getting into lanes and making it tough to get things to the net, was huge.”

+No team has been as resilient in the postseason as Tampa Bay in winning back-to-back titles, however the Maple Leafs feel they’ve made some strides in responding to adversity since squandering a 3-1 lead to Montreal in the opening round of last year’s playoffs.

-Ilya Mikheyer had two empty-net goals in the final two minutes, and Morgan Rielly, Colin Blackwell and David Kampf also scored to help Toronto take a 2-1 lead in the best-of-seven Eastern Conference matchup.
+Ilya Mikheyer had two empty-net goals in the final two minutes, and Morgan Rielly, Colin Blackwell and David Kampf also scored to help the Maple Leafs rebound from losing Game 2 to take a 2-1 lead and regain home ice advantage in the best-of-seven Eastern Conference matchup.

 Ross Colton and Ondrej Palat scored for Tampa Bay, and Andrei Vasilevskiy had 31 saves.